-Whilst APL is available for all students, full-time students are limited in the amount of accreditation they can seek without jeopardising their full-time status, but even so, accreditation of one or two modules may be possible.
+Whilst APL is available for all students, full-time students are limited in the amount of accreditation they can seek without jeopardising their full-time status.
 Students should claim within six weeks of the start of their course.
 For more information, follow the link below for the APCL and APEL Handbooks.

 Making an APCL claim is free, but there are a few caveats to making an APEL claim: